Roman Catholic

 details of death

-After German and Russian invasion of Poland in 09.1939 and start of the World War II, after German attack on 22.06.1941 of their erstwhile ally, Russians, arrested by the Germans c. in 06.‐07.1942, prob. during «Polenaktion» aimed at Polish intelligentsia of Vilnius and Navahrudak regions.
+After German and Russian invasion of Poland in 09.1939 and the beginning of World War II, after German attack on 22.06.1941 of their erstwhile ally, Russians, and start of the German occupation — his parish became part of Germ.
+Generalbezirk Weißruthenien (Eng.
+General District White Ruthenia) — arrested by the Germans in c.
+06‐07.1942, prob. as part of the «Polenaktion» action directed against the Polish intelligentsia of the Vilnius region and Novohrudak.

 cause of death